-For example, you can satisfy an Art requirement with one of our sections of “Survey of Art and Architecture in Italy”, often meeting out in the city of Rome where you’ll learn about historical landmarks such as the Pantheon and St. Peter’s by exploring them firsthand with your professor.
-Courses abroad satisfy a core or major requirement for your degree with an added focus on experiential learning, whether through site visits, Academic Service-Learning, or city-based projects.
-It’s just another way to help immerse you in your global environment to make the most of your experience, focusing your time on the amazing places where you’ll live and study.
+For example, students can satisfy an Art requirement with one of our sections of “The City of Rome”, meeting out in the city and exploring firsthand historical landmarks such as the Pantheon and St. Peter’s with their professor.
+Courses abroad may satisfy a core or major requirement for your degree with an added focus on experiential learning, whether through site visits, academic service-learning, and city-based projects.
+It’s just another way to help immerse you in your global environment to make the most of your experience.

 Imagine sitting outside the Coliseum under the sunny Italian sky, drawing a piece of history as part of your “Italian Sketchbook” class.
 Or maybe you’re more interested in our Limerick course on “The Impact of Migration on the European Economy”, through which you’ll tackle complex social issues before heading out into the streets to feed the hungry?
 No matter the subject, our courses offer you local context — firmly embedded in the host city — for understanding the global framework of each discipline.

 Our New York City departments, chairs, and faculty select their local colleagues based on their area of expertise, teaching excellence, and education — the majority of our professors have terminal degrees.
 Best of all, we ensure small class size to foster great in-class discussions and strong academic quality.